SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic_File_Explorer.md

 # Generic File Explorer

-This driver can be used to move, copy and delete files from local or remote folders.
+This connector can be used to move, copy and delete files from local or remote folders.

 ## About